Pylons/pyramid/docs/narr/project.rst

    production applications, as template rendering is slowed when it is turned on.

+Various other settings may exist in this section having to do with debugging a :mod:`repoze.bfg` application.
+See :ref:`environment_chapter` for more information about these settings.

 The ``[server:main]`` section of the configuration file configures a WSGI server which listens on port 6543.
 It is configured to listen on all interfaces (``0.0.0.0``).
 The ``Paste#http`` server will create a